-- How do cells work together in a multicellular organism? - Why is cell specialization important to multicellular organisms?
+- How do proteins underlie the structure and function of all living things? - How do cells work together in a multicellular organism? - Why is cell specialization important to multicellular organisms?

-- Summarize cell theory. - Model cell structure and describe the function of organelles. - Compare/contrast structures and functions in prokaryotic and eukaryotic cells. - Define the processes of metabolism, respiration, diffusion, osmosis, and active transport. - Define selectively permeability; explain the role that the cell membrane plays in maintaining homeostasis and harvesting energy. - Compare the basic transformation of energy during photosynthesis and cellular respiration. - Identify the structure and function of DNA. - Explain the major events of the cell cycle. - Explain/model mitosis. - Illustrate/explain the role of mitosis and differentiation in producing and maintaining complex organisms. - Discuss what happens when mitosis goes unchecked.
+- Summarize cell theory. - Model cell structure and describe the function of organelles. - Compare/contrast structures and functions in prokaryotic and eukaryotic cells. - Define the processes of metabolism, respiration, diffusion, osmosis, and active transport. - Define selectively permeability; explain the role that the cell membrane plays in maintaining homeostasis and harvesting energy. - Compare the basic transformation of energy during photosynthesis and cellular respiration. - Describe the structure and function of DNA in simple terms. - Interpret models to explain protein synthesis including transcription and translation. - Explain the major events of the cell cycle. - Explain/model mitosis. - Illustrate/explain the role of mitosis and differentiation in producing and maintaining complex organisms. - Discuss what happens when mitosis goes unchecked.

-- Microscope identification of cells and organelles - Mitosis Lab - Osmosis Lab (evaluate how cells react to different osmotic solutions in the laboratory setting)
+- Microscope identification of cells and organelles - Mitosis Lab - Osmosis Lab (evaluate how cells react to different osmotic solutions in the laboratory setting) - Photosynthesis Chromatography

-• Photosynthesis Chromatography

-• Unit Test focused on the terminology, concepts and skills learned in the unit.
+- Formal Laboratory Report Osmosis lab - Unit Test focused on terminology, concepts and modeling taught in the unit.